G\"odel's Theorem and Direct Self-Reference

 Given this extra axiom, $a=0^{(n)}$, note that (\ref{eqn:1}) will say that it itself (i.e., its G\"odel number) is unprovable in the system $S^{*}$ itself.
 Now we can once again deduce that (\ref{eqn:1}) is unprovable in $S^{*}$ if $S^{*}$ is consistent, its negation is unprovable in $S^{*}$ if $S^{*}$ is $\omega$-consistent, etc. Also once again $S^{*}$ is a conservative extension of $S$, so that any proof in $S$ is valid in $S^{*}$ iff it was valid in $S$, just as in the previous argument with an infinity of constants.
 And once again, this allows us to transfer the result to the original system $S$.
 Clearly also the argument extends to results about any definable $A(x_{1})$ in place of unprovability (the self-reference lemma).

 \textit{Remark}.
 In spite of my own use of the Quinean terminology of `use' and `mention' in the preceding paragraph, I am not following his practices of quotation and quasi-quotation.
 Many formal expressions in the paper are used autonymously.
 The corners in (\ref{eqn:1}) are used to denote G\"odel numbers of formulae $\ulcorner a=0^{(a)}\urcorner$, where $a$ is a constant on the left, but on the right it is an as yet unspecified numeral (the constant $a$ is used, rather than mentioned).
-In the whole formula in corners, $a$ is `mentioned'.
+In other words, `$0^{(a)}$' is not a term in the language, since it means $0$ followed by $a$ successors, and therefore what formula is mentioned in the corners is yet to be specified.
+In the whole formula in corners, $a$ is `mentioned'.\footnote{A referee has suggested that the reader would profit from the following further readings on direct self-reference: \cite{Heck 2004,Visser 2004,Grabmayr Visser 2020,Halbach Visser 2014a,Halbach Visser 2014b,Picollo 2018}.}

 \paragraph{Acknowledgments} My thanks to Yale Weiss for editorial support.
 Special thanks to Romina Padr\'o, Panu Raatikainen, and Albert Visser for their comments and for encouraging me to write this paper.
 This paper has been completed with support from the Saul Kripke Center, at The City University of New York, Graduate Center.